Radiative forcing by CO$_2$ observed at top of atmosphere from 2002-2019

-The 2,378 individual channels comprising the AIRS IR sensor are monitored for quality and flags are raised (0-2) whenever any should degrade.
-Measurements with quality value 0 "highest quality" and 1 "useful for scientific measurement" were utilized, while quality value 2 "do not use" were excluded.
-Radiance measurements flagged as dust-contaminated were similarly excluded, though these were rare ($<$0.01\%).
+AIRS does not have measurement capability at $<$649.6 cm$^{-1}$, 1136-1217 cm$^{-1}$ or 1614-2181 cm$^{-1}$.
+The 2,378 individual channels comprising the AIRS IR sensor are monitored for quality and only those recommended for scientific use and not subject to static or dynamic noise were utilized.
+Radiance measurements flagged as dust-contaminated were excluded, though these were rare ($<$0.01\%).